jdevfullstack-tutorials/gaming-productivity-specs/README.md

 demanding games like COD.

 ## Mac Vs Windows
-## The Display, the Resolution and Display Scaling
+## Display Resolution Display Scaling
 As we all know, Mac machines are the choice as productivity machines.
 It has the UI simplicity and the best display on